eProsima/vulcanexus/docs/rst/use_cases/keys/keys.rst

 ``docs_turtlesim::msg::KeyedPose`` Represents the pose of a turtle with a key.

-- `key:` Identifier of the turtle.
-- `x:` X-coordinate of the turtle's position.
-- `y:` Y-coordinate of the turtle's position.
-- `theta:` Orientation angle of the turtle.
-- `linear_velocity:` Linear velocity of the turtle.
-- `angular_velocity:` Angular velocity of the turtle.

 .. code-block:: bash

     // KeyedPose.idl
     module docs_turtlesim {
         module msg {
             struct KeyedPose {
-                @key long key;
-                double x;
-                double y;
-                double theta;

-                double linear_velocity;
-                double angular_velocity;
+                @key long turtle_id;        // Identifier of the turtle. double x;                   // X-coordinate of the turtle's position. double y;                   // Y-coordinate of the turtle's position. double theta;               // Orientation angle of the turtle.

+                double linear_velocity;     // Linear velocity of the turtle. double angular_velocity;    // Angular velocity of the turtle.
             };
         };
     };

 ``docs_turtlesim::msg::KeyedVelocity`` Represents the velocity of a turtle with a key.

-- `key:` Identifier of the turtle.
-- `linear:` Linear velocity of the turtle.
-- `angular:` Angular velocity of the turtle.

 .. code-block:: bash